-The Windows Time service (W32Time) is designed to maintain date and time synchronization for computers running Windows 2000XP/2003.
-The primary use for such time synchronization is to ensure the security of Kerberos authentication within an Active Directory environment.
+The Windows Time service (W32Time) is designed to maintain date and time synchronization for computers running client and server versions of Microsoft Windows.
+The primary use for such time synchronization is to ensure the security of Kerberos authentication within an Active Directory environment including virtual machines running on Hyper-V hosts.
 To prevent replay attacks, Kerberos tickets presented to domain controllers by clients are time-stamped.
 The authenticating domain controller checks to make sure the timestamp is unique and falls within an allowable skew before accepting the ticket and authenticating the client.
 To ensure this system works properly, both the client and the domain controller clocks must be loosely synchronized within the allowable skew, and W32Time ensures this is the case.

 W32Time synchronizes clocks within a forest using a time hierarchy that begins with the PDC Emulator in the forest root domain, which is considered the stratum 2 time source for the forest.
 This domain controller can have its own clock controlled several ways:

 - By synching to a reliable time server on the Internet.

 - By synching to an locally connected hardware time source such as an atomic clock.

 - By relying on its own internal CMOS clock for reliable time.